(Redirected from Intentional Base-on-Balls)

-The pitcher must actually go through the motions of throwing four pitches outside of the strike zone; he may not simply indicate that he is conceding the base to the batter.
-This distinction is not normally important, but on rare occasions the pitcher will accidentally throw a hittable pitch that the batter swings at or a wild pitch.
-However, in 2014, Major League Baseball introduced the "automatic intentional walk" on a test basis in the Arizona Fall League, as part of a set of measures to speed up the flow of the game; in this scenario, the manager signals the home plate umpire by showing four fingers, after which the batter automatically moves to first base without the need to throw any pitches.
+For decades, the pitcher had to actually go through the motions of throwing four pitches outside of the strike zone; he could not simply indicate that he was conceding the base to the batter.
+This distinction was not normally important, but on rare occasions the pitcher would accidentally throw a hittable pitch that the batter swung at, or a wild pitch.
+However, in 2014, Major League Baseball introduced the "automatic intentional walk" on a test basis in the Arizona Fall League, as part of a set of measures to speed up the flow of the game; in this scenario, the manager signaled the home plate umpire by showing four fingers, after which the batter automatically moved to first base without the need to throw any pitches.
 In 2017, Major League Baseball adopted a variation of this rule through which a pitcher simply had to signal his intention to issue an intentional walk to the home plate umpire to walk the batter intentionally in order for the batter to proceed directly to first base, without the need to make any pitches.
 This was nominally done to speed up the game, although observers pointed out that intentional walks were so few, and were usually dispatched so quickly, that the gain in time would be microscopic.
 The first time the new rule was used came on April 2nd, when Chicago Cubs manager Joe Maddon called on Mike Montgomery to walk Yadier Molina of the St. Louis Cardinals in the 9th inning.

 Intentional walks are normally issued for two reasons: to bypass a good hitter for a weaker one or one who does not have the platoon advantage; and/or to set up a double play.
 The usefulness of intentional walks for either reason is a matter of considerable debate, and different managers have taken very different attitudes toward the intentional walk.
 Walter Alston even changed his approach in mid-career, moving from issuing 101 (the 8th most ever) in 1967 to just 9 (the fewest ever) in 1974.